Bet365619/ITRY/README.md

 ![IOT-label3](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/IOT/IOT-3.png)
 5. Click Next.
 A page is displayed where you could enter metadata about the device.
 Leave it blank, and click Next.

-6. On the security page, enter a value for the authentication token.
+6. On the security page, enter any value for the authentication token(Password).
 Remember this value for later.
 Then, click Next.

 7. Messages are now ready to be sent from registered device to IOT platform.

 ### Step 3 Downloading and installing App on mobile device

 You will use the IoT Starter for Android app to read and send sensor data on your smartphone.
 The source code and documentation of the app are in the [iot-starter-for-android GitHub project](https://github.com/ibm-watson-iot/iot-starter-for-android).
-The [Apk installation file](https://github.com/deveops/iot-starter-for-android/releases) for andriod devices can be found here.
+The [Apk installation file](https://github.com/deveops/iot-starter-for-android/releases) for android devices can be found here.

 ### Step 4 Allow permission of IOT starter on mobile device
 1. Go to Settings on mobile phone.